Ruekompa/owlphabet/README.md

 8. Secure uploads for non-downloading.

 9. Taglib was working, adding cover art and track details, but since on a new system it doesn't seen to be working.
 This relies on taglib-ruby and the conversion and tagging can be found in /app/uploaders/song_uploader.rb

+# Owlphabet Music Business Model

+A​ new competitive marketplace  connecting end­user subscribers to content and providing relationships through licenses between musicians, visual content makers and advertisers.

+## Subscription Streaming
+2 options: ​
+Paid Subscription or Advertisements – Existing platforms such as Spotify prove that this model can work.

+## Licensing
+Providing relationships through licenses to musicians, visual content makers and advertisers.

+### Visual Content Makers
+For Media sharing websites such as ​
+Youtube , ​
+ Owlphabet provides 2 main categories of license types: Content creator or Advertiser each with a subset of license types.

+#### Content Creator:​
+ Feature­length, short, or series/episodic

+#### Advertiser: ​
+Corresponding license based on the ​content creator license type (Feature, short, series/episodic)

+## Merchandise
+Basic e­commerce to sell physical goods such as albums, t­shirts, and other types of memorabilia.

+# Market Trends
+Technology trends have reduced costs on instruments, equipment and software, where now there exist more musicians with the ability and drive to create award­winning works.

+## Indie Market
+Indie markets have had a boom in growth in recent years due to many factors.
+While the initial marketing initiative will be towards independent creators in music and film, Owlphabet avoids basing license cost on content/film budget brackets and instead bases license cost on length of content that the music will be applied to.

+# Competition
+No direct competition to the platform as a whole; however, this doesn’t include streaming only services or the current music license organizations, which this platform has the potential to compete within both existing spaces.